-Under the Plan, each participant's account is credited with the participant's contribution, the Company's matching contribution, and an allocation of investment income (loss), net of administrative expenses.
+Under the Plan, each participant's account is credited with the participant's contribution, the Company's matching contribution, the Company's discretionary contribution, the Company's Profit Sharing contribution and an allocation of investment income (loss), net of administrative expenses.
 Investment income (loss) is allocated daily to participants.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.